Inflectra/rapise-testadapter/README.md

     arguments: '-RapiseVersion "6.5.20.21"'
 ```

 `RapiseInstall.ps1` is located in the root of this repository.
 Place it into your Git repository and reference in the PowerShell task.
-This script downlads and installs Rapise.
+This script downloads and installs Rapise.
 It also installs Rapise extension into Chrome browser.

 2. Add [NuGet tool installer](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/tool/nuget?view=azure-devops) task to install NuGet.exe.